modin-project/modin/docs/flow/modin/experimental/range_partitioning_groupby.rst

 The range-partitioning GroupBy implementation utilizes Modin's reshuffling mechanism that gives an ability to build range partitioning over a Modin DataFrame.

-In order to enable/disable the range-partitiong implementation you have to specify ``cfg.RangePartitioningGroupby`` :doc:`configuration variable: </flow/modin/config>`
+In order to enable/disable the range-partitiong implementation you have to specify ``cfg.RangePartitioning`` :doc:`configuration variable: </flow/modin/config>`

 .. code-block:: ipython

-    In [4]: import modin.config as cfg; cfg.RangePartitioningGroupby.put(True)
+    In [4]: import modin.config as cfg; cfg.RangePartitioning.put(True)

     In [5]: # past this point, Modin will always use the range-partitiong groupby implementation

-    In [6]: cfg.RangePartitioningGroupby.put(False)
+    In [6]: cfg.RangePartitioning.put(False)

     In [7]: # past this point, Modin won't use range-partitiong groupby implementation anymore